MC1219793 - Brand impersonation protection for Teams Calling

 When this will happen:

-Targeted Release: Rollout will begin early May (previously early April) and is expected to complete by late May (previously late April).
+Targeted Release: Rollout will begin mid-May 2026 (previously early May) and is expected to complete by late May (previously late April).

 General Availability: Timelines will be communicated in a future message.